Xiaoln77/student-management-system/README.md

 # Student Management System

-A comprehensive web-based application for managing student records, course offerings, and enrollment tracking.
+A comprehensive web-based application for managing student records.
 Built with PHP, MySQL, HTML, CSS, and JavaScript.

 ## Table of Contents
 - [Features](#features)